zacjiang/GMA/README.md

-# Learning to Estimate Hidden Motions with Global Motion Aggregation (GMA)
+# Learning to Estimate Hidden Motions with Global Motion Aggregation
 This repository contains the source code for our paper:

 [Learning to Estimate Hidden Motions with Global Motion Aggregation](https://arxiv.org/abs/2104.02409)<br/>